Congress Heights /

-Home to the 350-acre Saint Elizabeths East and West Campuses, a new Entertainment & Sports Arena in 2018, the new 3,700-employee U.S. Coast Guard headquarters, and by 2022 the new consolidated home for the Department of Homeland Security, Congress Heights will be an epicenter for future business opportunities.
+HOME TO THE 350-ACRE SAINT ELIZABETHS East and West Campuses, a new Entertainment & Sports Arena, the 3,700-employee U.S. Coast Guard headquarters, and the new consolidated home for the Department of Homeland Security, Congress Heights will be an epicenter for future business opportunities.

 New Entertainment Destination

-The 4,200-seat Entertainment & Sports Arena (ESA), located on the St. Elizabeths East Campus, opened in Q3 2018 and is the new home for the Washington Mystics, the practice facility for the Washington Wizards, and a versatile venue that will host concerts, festivals, and sporting events.
-The ESA has already hosted Mary J. Blige, mixed-martial-arts, and an e-sports competition.
+The 4,200-seat Entertainment & Sports Arena (ESA), located on the St. Elizabeths East Campus, opened in 2018 and is the new home for the 2019 WNBA Champion Washington Mystics, the practice facility for the Washington Wizards, and a versatile venue that hosts concerts, festivals, and sporting events.
+The ESA has already hosted Mary J. Blige, mixed-martial-arts, and e-sports competitions.

-- Redbrick LMD & Gragg Cardona Partners are the master developers for Phase I and will redevelop 16 acres into 170,000 SF of office, 30,000 SF of retail, 252 apartments, and up to 100 for-sale townhomes, including live-work units.
+- Redbrick LMD & Gragg Cardona Partners are the master developers for Phase I and will redevelop 16 acres into 220,000 SF of office (anchored by Whitman-Walker Health), 20,000 SF of retail, 252 apartments, and up to 90 for-sale townhomes, including live-work units.

-- Flaherty & Collins and the Anacostia Economic Development Corp. began construction on Phase 1A, the conversion of seven historic hospital buildings into 252 residential apartment units set to deliver in 2020.
+- Flaherty & Collins and the Anacostia Economic Development Corp. have completed construction on Phase 1A, the conversion of seven historic hospital buildings into 252 residential apartment units.